Equity Complaint Council

 - The Hearing Panel member is in the same Department or Work Unit as a participant in the process

 Hearing Panel members shall not initiate, permit, or consider communications made to the Hearing Panel outside the Grievance proceedings concerning a pending or impending Grievance, except as follows:

 - Communications necessary to perform their responsibilities and duties; and

 - Communication for scheduling, administrative, or emergency purposes, which does not address substantive matters.

-If a Hearing Panel member receives an unauthorized communication bearing upon the substance of a complaint, the member shall promptly notify the complainant, respondent, University representative, and the Office of Equity and Inclusion/Title IX Coordinator of the substance of the communication and provide the parties with an opportunity to respond.
+If a Hearing Panel member receives an unauthorized communication bearing upon the substance of a complaint, the member shall promptly notify the complainant, respondent, University representative, and the Office of Institutional Equity/Title IX Coordinator of the substance of the communication and provide the parties with an opportunity to respond.

 A Hearing Panel member shall not investigate facts in a complaint, and shall consider only the evidence presented, and any facts that may be pertinent to the sanctioning/discipline determination.